 In this case, the first team will know all 5 subjects.
-They are the only team that can be created knowing that many subjects.
+They are the only team that can be created that knows that many subjects, so is returned.

 acmTeam has the following parameter(s):

-The first line contains two space-separated integers and , where represents the number of attendees and represents the number of topics.
+The first line contains two space-separated integers and , where is the number of attendees and is the number of topics.